SeldonIO/alibi/doc/source/overview/high_level.md

 It is important to note that by considering effects local to $X_1=z_1$ in the above equations we capture any dependencies in the features of the dataset.
 Similarly, by considering the differences in $f$ and accumulating them over the variable of interest we remove any effects owing to correlation between $X_1$ and $X_2$.
 For better insight into these points see...

-The above can be done where $X_S$ is any number of features however typically we are only ever interested in at most 2 features as these can be easily visualized.

-In practice, we compute the various quantities above numerically and so $f$ doesn't need to be differentiable.
+In the above example we've assumed $f$ is differentiable.
+In practice however, we compute the various quantities above numerically and so this isn't a requirement.

 Note that because ALE plots require differences between variable they don't natural extend to categorical data unless there is a sensible ordering on the categorical data.
 As an example consider months of the year.